With productboard's release-based and status-based roadmaps, you’ve been able to group features into discrete columns.

-Now you can add start and end dates to releases and visualize them along a timeline!
+Now you can add start and end dates to releases and visualize them along a continuous timeline!
 This will help you clearly see what’s being worked on sequentially or at the same time, and what’s expected to be delivered when.

 We recommend using this new Releases on timeline style of roadmap when planning internally with your team, especially when aligning on dependencies and team allocation.
 To communicate your plans with the rest of your colleagues we recommend using objective-driven roadmaps instead, which can be more helpful in rallying everyone around the outcomes you're trying to achieve.